pistacliffcho/icenReg_devel/README.md

 along with fully parametric versions of the same models.
 Does not fit an AFT model, as a parametric model of this sort can be fit using survival's survreg() function.

+It can also fit the non-parametric maximum likelihood estimate (NPMLE) for interval censored data (by leaving covariates blank in semi-parametric model).

 If you use the package and find a bug, want a feature added or can think of someway to improve it, please let me know!